Providence, Warren and Bristol Railroad: History

+Operations under Old Colony and NYNH&H

-In 1888 the Old Colony leased the B&P and thereby put the two "Warren" lines under one management.
+In 1888, the Old Colony leased the B&P and thereby put the two "Warren" lines under one management.
 On July 1, 1891, the line was leased to the Old Colony Railroad for 99 years.
 Later in 1893, the PW&B was absorbed into the New York, New Haven and Hartford Railroad, upon its lease of the Old Colony Railroad system.
 During this time, PW&B trains reached a Providence depot near Fox Point using the B&P's India Point bridge.